Database Explorer

 Relationships Between Tables

-In relational databases, data is split into multiple tables and connected through foreign keys.
-Nette Database Explorer offers a revolutionary way to work with these relationships — without writing JOIN queries or requiring any configuration or entity generation.
+In relational databases, data is divided into multiple tables and linked together using foreign keys.
+Nette Database Explorer provides a revolutionary way to work with these relationships – without writing JOIN queries and without needing to configure or generate anything.

 author